-What we’re tending to now find is that clients don’t want the downtime that is involved with surgical procedures so there’s an ever growing desire to perform procedures to meet this demand.
-Obviously as I stated before, every person and case is totally different so different approaches would be taken for each person, but this is a general overview of the treatments we would use for ageing skin.
-There are of course many other options for specific problems, such as laser treatments for pigmentation and thread veins, the removal of unwanted hair with laser and electrolysis, unsightly skin tags, warts and moles can be removed with Advanced electrolysis… I could go on.
-Generally if you’ve got a concern there will be something in this ever growing industry that can help if not solve it.
+What we’re tending to now find is that clients don’t want the downtime that is involved with surgical procedures so there’s an ever-growing desire to perform procedures to meet this demand.
+Obviously, as I stated before, every person and case is totally different so different approaches would be taken for each person, but this is a general overview of the treatments we would use for ageing skin.
+There are of course many other options for specific problems, such as laser treatments for pigmentation and thread veins, the removal of unwanted hair with laser and electrolysis, unsightly skin tags and warts can be removed with Advanced electrolysis… I could go on.
+Generally, if you’ve got a concern there will be something in this ever growing industry that can help if not solve it.

 Zoe Myers - Aesthetician